 An interesting side note and personal connection.
 Both of their children attended the school as well as Wilf.
 His mother also had been the janitor of the school for many years.

 The school board had left everything when they moved.
-He suggested that if they had 14 rooms he would rent them for the summer.
-Donna called her husband who was working in a mine in Central Newfoundland at the time and told him of her conversation with the workmen.
-It sounded like a big job but if she wanted to take that on he was more than willing to stand behind her.
-They called a friend who was a carpenter and he stopped in and took the contract.
+He suggested that if they had 14 rooms, he would rent them for the summer.
+Donna called her husband, Wilf, who at the time, was working in a mine in Central Newfoundland, and told him of her conversation with the workmen.
+It sounded like a big job, but if she wanted to take that on, he was more than willing to stand behind her.
+They called a friend who was a carpenter, and he stopped in and took the contract.

+A warm, wonderful place for your Newfoundland Accommodation.
 We so enjoyed our stay we had to stay another day!